J-Varun-P/Campus-Connect/README.md

 * Delete a message made on an activity if the message contents made by a participating student seem inappropriate.
 * Kick a User out of an Activity if their behaviour is improper.
 * Ban the user from interacting with an activity if the User makes the other participants uncomfortable.

 ## Why I believe this Project Satisfies the Distinctiveness and Complexity mentioned in the Capstone requirements

 ### Distinctiveness

 1. This Web Application is different from a social network and the reasoning is the following:

 * The thing that makes a social network a social network is that the users can post anything that's on their mind (as long as they're respectful) (Take Twitter for example or some other social network), The user is not confined to post only posts that satisfy specific requirements,  they can post anything that's on their mind no matter what the subject of the post happens to be.
-This Web Application on the other hand lets you interact with activites created by other students or deparments of a university.
+This Web Application on the other hand lets you interact with activities created by other students or departments of a university.
 The Activity needs to be well defined as to what it is, An Activity can be a discussion on a specific subject where the users can clarify a range of doubts they have on a specific part of that subject, or an Activity can be an event where the organizing team of the activity can define what an activity is and let the users to participate in the activity and answer student's questions if they happen to have any, or an Activity can be a place where you can meet like minded people for a sporting event or for a study partner.
 I think these reasons make my application differ from a social network.

-2. This Web Applicaiton is not an e-commerce site which was the second requirement to be met and the reasoning is the following:
+2. This Web Application is not an e-commerce site which was the second requirement to be met and the reasoning is the following:

 * This Web Application doesn't let users buy or sell products which is what an e-commerce Web Application does, This Web Application is not business oriented which satisfies the second requirement (The Web Application should not resemble an e-commerce site).